| | |

 Liberal.

-Recent redistributions both extended the seat eastwards, taking in all the rural parts of the seat of
+The last two redistributions have both extended the seat eastwards, taking in all the rural parts of the seat of

 Corangamite.
 Wannon now